Beth Israel Lahey Health Price Transparency

 Are Charges the Same for Every Patient?

-- How long it takes to perform the service or how long it takes you to recover in the hospital;
+- How long it takes to perform the service or how long it takes you to recover in the hospital

-- What kinds of medication you require;
+- The kinds of medication or supplies you require

 - Whether you experience complications or require additional treatment